Texas governor gives failed elections nominee new job

 AUSTIN, Texas (AP) — Texas’ former elections chief who resigned ahead of being forced out of office this week over wrongly questioning the U.S. citizenship of scores of voters is returning to a job under Republican Gov. Greg Abbott, his office told a newspaper Friday.

-The Dallas Morning News reported that Whitley’s new job as a special adviser will pay him a salary of $205,000.
+The Dallas Morning News reported that David Whitley’s new job as a special adviser will pay him a salary of $205,000.

-David Whitley served less than six months as secretary of state.
+Whitley served less than six months as secretary of state.
 He stepped down Monday as it became clear that Democrats in the Texas Legislature would deny him the confirmation vote needed to continue serving.

 Whitley is a longtime Abbott aide who had previously been his deputy chief of staff before the governor picked him in December to become the state’s chief election officer.